How the Universe Becomes Self-Aware

 Self-awareness emerges when imagination turns upon itself.
 When this self-reflection reaches sufficient depth, something shifts.
 Like fog clearing from a mirror, what was always there becomes visible.
 Consciousness recognises itself.

 This reframes the central question.
-We do not ask: 'How does matter produce mind?'
-Instead, we ask: 'Under what conditions does mind recognise itself?'
+The question is not: ‘How does matter produce mind?’
+Instead, we ask: ‘Under what conditions does mind recognise itself?’

 This paper proposes four levels of awareness, from non-conscious processing (Level 0) through to universal consciousness (Level 4).
-These levels are detailed in Section 5; for now, it is sufficient to note that the progression represents consciousness coming to know itself through increasingly deep recognition-each level involving a dissolution of identification and a clearing of the mirror.
+These levels are detailed in Section 5; for now, it is sufficient to note that the progression represents consciousness coming to know itself through increasingly deep recognition - from non-conscious processing, through self-consciousness and its transcendence, to universal awareness.
+Each level involves a dissolution of identification and a clearing of the mirror.

-This paper is written for readers interested in consciousness-whether from contemplative, philosophical, or scientific backgrounds.
-We aim for accessibility without sacrificing precision.
-The framework may find scientific grounding in Donald Hoffman's recent mathematical work, explored in Section 8.
+This paper is written for readers interested in consciousness - whether from contemplative, philosophical, or scientific backgrounds.
+The aim is accessibility without sacrificing precision.
+The framework may find scientific grounding in Donald Hoffman’s recent mathematical work, explored in Section 8.

 2. Imagination as the Fundamental Capacity